shamhub/Islam/repentance/repentance.md

 3)Hasanat

  hasanat (plural hasanat or hasanats) Credit for good deeds, which Allah weighs up against one's bad deeds at the final judgement after death.
- This is a cleansing act where good deed is a soap and bad deed is dirt
+ This is a cleansing act where, good deed acts as a soap and bad deed is dirt

 4)
 5)